prabha-lead/docs-for-best-practicing-tools/code-convention/basic-code-convention.md

 ## Comments

-Comments are not always necessary if the file name, function names, and variable names already accurately represent the code
+Comments are not always necessary if the class, interface, function and variable names already accurately represent the code

 <span style="color:red">Don't:</span>